Tangrams for kids:

 There are many ways to play with tangrams.
 The simplest way is to let kids create their own complex shapes.
 But traditionally, tangrams are treated as puzzles.
 The player is shown a target shape (in outline, or silhouette only) and then asked to recreate that shape using the seven pieces.

-As noted below, tangrams can also be used to teach kids to measure area without formulas—an approach that should help kids develop an intuitive sense of geometry.
+As noted below, tangrams can also be used to teach kids to measure area without a formula -- an approach that should help kids develop an intuitive sense of geometry.

 Tangrams for kids: The educational benefits of playing with shapes

-Researchers have argued that tangrams benefit kids in several ways (Bohning and Althouse 1997; Krieger 1991; National Council of Teacher’s Mathematics 2003).
+So there is good reason to suspect that playing with tangrams might change the way children think.
+And researchers have long argued that tangrams can deliver important educational benefits (Bohning and Althouse 1997; Krieger 1991; National Council of Teacher’s Mathematics 2003).

 For example, playing with tangrams may help kids